 Custody and visitation orders can be modified if a substantial change in circumstances has occurred since entry of the most recent order.
 Escalating incidents of verbal abuse and threats or repeated failure to return a child from visitation in a timely manner may qualify as a substantial change.

 Divorced parents should strive to set positive examples for their children.
 Custody exchanges provide a recurring opportunity for parents to demonstrate they can put the needs of their children first.
 Taking steps to minimize conflict during exchanges benefits both the children and parents involved.
-If you have any questions concerning child custody, call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free in office consultation.
+If you have any questions concerning child custody, call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free initial consultation.